DelazJ/QGIS-Documentation/docs/documentation_guidelines/first_contribution.rst

 Other editors and administrators will review your pull request and they may make suggestions or ask for corrections.

-A pull request will also trigger automated build checks (eg, for rst formatting, python code syntaxes), and reports are displayed at the bottom of the page.
+A pull request will also trigger automated build checks (e.g., for text formatting, code syntaxes, misspelling) and, depending on the encountered issues:

+* a new commit is automatically created and appended to your branch to fix them
-If an error is found, a red cross will appear next to your commit.
+* or a red cross appears next to your latest commit.
   Click on the red cross or on ``Details`` in the summary section at the bottom of the pull request page to see the details of the error.
-You'll have to fix any reported errors or warnings before your changes are committed to the ``qgis/QGIS-Documentation`` repository.
+You'll have to fix any reported errors or warnings before your changes are merged to the ``qgis/QGIS-Documentation`` repository.

 You can make modifications to your pull request until it is merged with the main repository, either to improve your request, to address requested